 Gender Diffpc = βpeconomic develop Economic Develop + βpgender equality Gender Equalityc + ϵc

-where index c indicates the country-level, while the index p indicates economic preferences.
-Gender Diffpc indicates gender difference in the original six economic preferences, and Gender Equalityc indicates the three individual indexes (WEF GGGI, UNDP GII, and UNDP GDI) for gender equality.
+where index c indicates the country level, while the index p indicates economic preferences.
+Gender Diffpc indicates gender difference in the original six economic preferences and Gender Equalityc indicates the three individual indexes (WEF GGGI, UNDP GII, and UNDP GDI) for gender equality.

 As one can see in Table 3, the regression coefficient related to economic development (written as βpLogGDPp/c) is in most cases positive and statistically significant.
 On the other hand, when we look at the coefficients related to the gender equality index (βpgender equality of Table 4), we see that in 16 of the 18 regressor-regressee pairs, no statistically significant coefficients were observed.
 Only in two cases statistically significant coefficients were found: Between the pairs WEF GGG-Altruism and UNDP GII-Risk Taking.

 It is important to highlight that FH also explored the separate preference measures by conducting a conditional analysis on Log GDP p/c and their custom Gender Equality Index.
 They found a statistically significant correlation between the Gender Equality Index and only three of the six preferences, while all the preferences were correlated with Log GDP p/c conditional on the Gender Equality Index (refer to Figures S5 and S6 in @FH_SM).
 To compare these results with ours, we present the correlation coefficients in the Supplementary Material (Tables 3 and 4).
-Note that the corresponding slope coefficients were not reported in the original article.
+Note that the corresponding slope coefficients were not reported in FH article.

 The analysis suggests that the association between gender differences in separate preference measures and economic development still holds (Table 3).
 Regression coefficients for separate economic measures show an increase in gender differences in the range between 0.03 and 0.07 standard deviations for one standard deviation change in Log GDP p/c, when conditioning on gender equality.

 At the same time, the analysis demonstrates a lack of evidence of an association between gender differences in separate preference measures and gender equality indexes for the absolute majority of the preferences (Table 4).
-This absence of consistency seen in Figure 3 and Table 2 and overall significance in the results for gender dimension for the summarized and separate economic preferences leads us to the conclusion that either there is an association but it is weak, or that such association does not exist at all.
+This absence of consistency seen in Figure 3 and Table 2, and overall significance in the results for gender dimension for the summarized and separate economic preferences, leads us to the conclusion that either there is an association but it is weak, or that such association does not exist at all.
 In the latter case, the set of hypotheses should not be limited to the two alternatives that were proposed as the main hypotheses in FH.